About the Conference

 After a break, we gather for the Awards Ceremony and Banquet on Friday evening,

 followed by a reception to congratulate the winners.

-events, and an evening
+events, a group book-signing event, and is followed by an evening

 reception to gather and talk more intimately about what was said (or left

 Kij Johnson, James Gunn, Chris McKitterick, and Frederik Pohl.